Iterating Generalised Perfect Set Forcing Along Well-Founded Orders: Basic Definitions

 We let $\mathcal K$ stand for ${}^\kappa\kappa$ and $\mathcal k$ for ${}^{<\kappa}\kappa$. $\eod_{\mbox{ {Def.}} \ref{def:initial-segment}}$ \end{definition}

-We recall that the main result of \cite{zbMATH01335192} is the definition of an iteration of the perfect set forcing with countable supports along any partial order and the fact \cite[Th.
-1]{zbMATH01335192} that such an iteration (or a ``long product'' as it is appropriately called in \cite{zbMATH01335192}) preserves $\aleph_1$, and has other interesting properties.
-In \S\ref{sec:difficcult} we explain why it is unlikely that such a general result can be obtained for $\kappa$ uncountable and why the technique of the geometric forcing does not generalise to this case.
+We recall that the main result of \cite{zbMATH01335192} is the definition of an iteration of the perfect set forcing with countable supports along any partial order and the theorem \cite[Th.
+1]{zbMATH01335192} stating that such an iteration (or a ``long product'' as it is appropriately called in \cite{zbMATH01335192}) preserves $\aleph_1$.
+Since Kanovei's discovery of it, his iteration technique has also been called {\em geometric forcing}.
+This is the terminology we adopt here.
+In \S\ref{sec:difficcult} we explain why it is unlikely that a result as general as the results mentioned can be obtained for $\kappa$ uncountable, and why the geometric iteration technique does not straightforwardly generalise to this case.